 - Projector typeNot quite a portable projector, not quite a home cinema projector, this is a projector is designed for moving around the home or transporting in the car, giving you home-cinema on the go.

-- Streaming servicesThis projector runs Android TV, with Disney+ and Amazon Prime available, but no Netflix support.
+- Streaming servicesThis projector runs Android TV, with Disney+ and Amazon Prime available, but the default Netflix app can’t connect to the service (Netflix can be sideloaded using third-party apps).

 As much fun as the XGIMI Horizon portable projector was, it had one potential drawback: it was a Full HD model, not a 4K one.
 If you want the extra resolution, then the XGIMI Horizon Pro takes everything great about its little brother but packs in XPR technology to deliver an Ultra HD image.

 Sitting somewhere between a traditional portable model and a full home cinema projector, the XGIMI Horizon Pro is an excellent choice for anyone that wants the option to have a big screen almost anywhere.
-The lack of some apps, notably Netflix, is still a sore point.
+The installed version of Netflix not being compatible with the service is a bit of a pain, although it is possible to install a version that works via third-party apps.

 - Bigger than a portable projector, smaller than a home cinema model